AllenInstitute/MicronsBinder/notebooks/multiscale/function/README.md

 ![](figures/function_info_fig.png)

 ### 2-photon structural stack
-- Structural stack can be downloaded from [here](https://drive.google.com/file/d/1oS6lJbzk1pn6vjS5Jz2Q0tXNPbcfRIMy/view?usp=sharing)
+- Structural stack can be downloaded from [here](https://drive.google.com/file/d/1oS6lJbzk1pn6vjS5Jz2Q0tXNPbcfRIMy/view?usp=sharing).
-- The file contains an array of 512 (h) x 512 (w) x 310 (depth)
+- The file contains an array of 512 (h) x 512 (w) x 310 (depth).
 - Voxel dimension is about 0.8 µm x 0.8 µm x 1 µm.
 - The depth of the first section in the stack is assumed as z=0 µm.

 ### Calcium video
-- Calcium videos can be downloaded from [here](https://drive.google.com/drive/folders/1nL0_asZkqiWrgkE-tpXIswf84tEdBwq_?usp=sharing)
+- Calcium videos can be downloaded from [here](https://drive.google.com/drive/folders/1nL0_asZkqiWrgkE-tpXIswf84tEdBwq_?usp=sharing).
 - Each file is a recording of a single slice.
 - Each file is an array of 256 (h) x 256 (w) x 27300 (time).
 - Pixel dimension is about 1.6 µm x 1.6 µm.